vaishnavejp/TalkToCode/README.md

 ```bash
 replace <YOUR_BEARER_TOKEN> in src/extension.ts file with your token.
 Dont include the word Bearer
 ```
-- You may use ours : `f3771319-5ea7-4d7a-86d3-6081a0edb268`, but you might get rate limited due to many requests with this same key.
+- You may use ours

 # Webview Content